LinChengXian/webtest/index.rst

-It refers to the section itself, see :ref:`a`.
+It refers to the section itself